cx-language/cx/README.md

     mkdir build
     cd build
-    cmake -G Ninja ..
+    cmake -G "Unix Makefiles" ..

 After this, the following commands can be invoked from the `build` directory:

-- `ninja` builds the project.
+- `make` builds the project (or `make -j` to run the build in parallel).
-- `ninja check` runs the test suite and reports errors in case of failure.
+- `make check` runs the test suite and reports errors in case of failure.
 Note: if your checks fail because of not finding C standard library headers, you can tell Delta where to find them with the `C_INCLUDE_PATH` or `CPATH` environment
   variable: e.g. `export C_INCLUDE_PATH=/usr/include/x86_64-linux-gnu/`.
-- `ninja coverage` generates a test coverage report under `coverage/`.
+- `make coverage` generates a test coverage report under `coverage/`.

 ## Documentation